digitc1/aws-queue-to-db-with-encryption-and-byok/README.md

 ### Generate the key material
 You can use openssl to generate the key material in plain text.

-<font color="red">AWS consider openssl key material generation too weak for production environment.</font>
+<font color="red">Alternatively, if you consider openssl generated key material does not fit yuor security requirements AWS proposes a solution for production environment.</font>

 See https://aws.amazon.com/blogs/security/how-to-byok-bring-your-own-key-to-aws-kms-for-less-than-15-00-a-year-using-aws-cloudhsm/